 Broadly speaking there are three types of logos: icons / symbols, logotypes and combination marks.
 The terms icon and symbol are used interchangeably and refer to visually bold images such as the logos for Apple, IBM, Shell and Nike.
 Logotypes, also called wordmarks, generally use a unique, custom-designed font to render the company or brand name.
 Well known examples include IBM, Dell, Disney and CNN.
 Combination marks, such as those used by McDonald's and Starbucks, combine text with an icon.

 Typography is an important aspect of website design.
 The most basic considerations when choosing a typeface are whether you like the characters and how they render at different sizes.
 The pages on this site are displayed mainly with Gill Sans Light, a famous typeface designed in the late 1920s.
-For a brief overview of typography, click any of the icons below.
+For a brief overview of typography, click or tap any of the icons below.

 On websites, especially at smaller sizes and for short passages of text, sans-serif fonts are often a better choice.
 Popular serif typefaces include Georgia and Times Roman, while Arial, Verdana and Helvetica are some of the better known sans-serifs found on the web.